juice-shop/pwning-juice-shop/part1/challenges.md

 click on it to be redirected to the corresponding hints section in [Part 2](../part2/README.md) of this book.

+### Challenge Filters

+Additional to the folding and unfolding of entire difficulty blocks, you can filter the Score Board by [challenge categories](categories.md), e.g. to focus on specific vulnerabilities.
+You can also hide all solved challenges to reduce the level of distraction on the Score Board.

 ## Success notifications

 The OWASP Juice Shop employs a simple yet powerful gamification